 Mittayi Theruvu: Head to this street in Kozhikode to indulge your sweet tooth.
 Translating to Sweet Street, you’ll find a whole range of sweets here, alongside payasam.

 This one isn’t a dish, but we felt like it warrants a spot on our blog nonetheless.
-Brewed without any milk, served with a dash of lemon, this amber hued tea is believed to have Arab origins.
+Brewed without any milk, served with a dash of lemon, this amber-hued tea is believed to have Arab origins.
 Yet another remnant of trading influences, Sulaimani chai came to the coasts of Kerala with Arab traders.
 The addition of local spices and the replacing of dates with sugar constituted the local influences.
 This tea serves as a great digestive, which we’re sure you’ll need after all the sampling to be done!

 Honestly, the cuisine of Kerala is staggeringly vast and delicious.
-It crosses boundaries of religion and dietary choices, making sure there is a wholesome meal to be enjoyed by anyone and everyone.
+It crosses boundaries of religion and dietary choices, making sure there’s a wholesome meal to be enjoyed by anyone and everyone.
 While there are several restaurants dotted around India that replicate its authenticity, nothing beats going there yourself and experiencing the food in Kerala.
 Maybe even opt for a houseboat stay to heighten your experience even more!